MicrosoftDocs/azure-devops-docs/docs/pipelines/repos/azure-repos-git.md

  - The pipelines specified by the target branch's build validation policy will run on the _merge commit_ (the merged code between the source and target branches of the pull request), regardless if there exist pushed commits whose messages or descriptions contain `[skip ci]` (or any of its variants).
  - The pipelines triggered by changes to the PR's source branch, if there is **no** pushed commits whose messages or descriptions contain `[skip ci]` (or any of its variants).
 If at least one pushed commit contains `[skip ci]`, the pipelines will not run.

- Finally, when you merge the PR, the pipelines triggered by changes to the target branch will run, even if some of the merged commits' messages or descriptions contain `[skip ci]` (or any of its variants).
+ Finally, after you merge the PR, Azure Pipelines will run the CI pipelines triggered by pushes to the target branch, even if some of the merged commits' messages or descriptions contain `[skip ci]` (or any of its variants).

 >[!NOTE]
 >To configure validation builds for an Azure Repos Git repository, you must be a project administrator of its project.